How to pre-order a PS5 today – follow live

 If you didn’t find the console under your tree on Christmas Day, fear not, because the IndyBest team is here to help.
 So far this month, we’ve seen restocks at Smyths Toys, Currys, PlayStation Direct, ShopTo, Very, Littlewoods, Game, Studio, Argos, EE, BT, Asda and Amazon, but will this trend continue into the new year?

-If you’re still on the lookout for a PS5, you’ve come to the right place.
+If you’re still searching, you’ve come to the right place.
 Our liveblog is on hand to give you the latest insight on restocks from all major UK retailers, both online and in-store, as well as providing details on rumoured releases, plus the latest PS5 games and accessories to snap up.

 Read more: